Doctor of Psychology (PsyD) In Clinical Psychology Program

-Based on prior academic experience (including, but not limited to recognition of knowledge/skill acquired in previously completed courses which may not be eligible for transfer credit), a program dean/director may waive one or more required courses, and will then designate a suitable curriculum replacement(s).
+Based on prior academic experience (including, but not limited to recognition of knowledge/skill acquired in previously completed courses which may not be eligible for transfer credit), a program chair/director may waive one or more required courses, and will then designate a suitable curriculum replacement(s).
 However, in no case will said waivers constitute a reduction in the number of overall credits required for a degree program.
-The decision to grant waivers and apply substitute course credits is a matter for the program dean/director and is not subject to appeal.
+The decision to grant waivers and apply substitute course credits is a matter for the program chair/director and is not subject to appeal.

 Advanced Standing (Institutional and Clinical Doctoral Program Policy):

 Advanced standing is a formal status granted to newly matriculated students in a PsyD program who enter MSPP with a previously completed, recognized 60-credit master’s degree in psychology or counseling.
 Request for Advanced Standing status is made at the time of application.

 Students with Advanced Standing status enter the School at the level of second-year doctoral students, with a concomitant reduction in the overall minimum number of credits required for the degree.
 The appropriate program chair/director will determine precisely how previously completed coursework will apply toward the PsyD curriculum requirements.
 Such courses will be entered on the MSPP transcript as Transfer of Credit.
 Students will then be responsible for satisfying all remaining components of the MSPP doctoral degree curriculum.